eduardodecarvalho/bitcoin/README.md

 # bitcoin project

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
+Its is a study project to practice this technology.
+I also mixed a few design patterns, like in the repositories, wich I used JpaRepository and PanacheEntityBase.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .